Cyber4All/terraform-cyber4all-catalog/modules/mongodb/README.md

 	 # --------------------------------------------

-	 # Create a map of AWS IAM roles to assign an admin, readWrite, or read database role to the cluster's databases.
 	 cluster_authorized_iam_roles  = map(string)

-	 # Create a map of AWS IAM users to assign an admin, readWrite, or read database role to the cluster's databases.
 	 cluster_authorized_iam_users  = map(string)

-	 # Capacity, in gigabytes, of the host's root volume.
-Increase this number to add capacity, up to a maximum possible value of 4096 (i.e., 4 TB).
-This value must be a positive integer.
 	 cluster_disk_size_gb  = number

-	 # The Atlas instance size name.
-Each Atlas instance size has a unique combination of memory, and storage capacity.
-See https://www.mongodb.com/docs/atlas/reference/amazon-aws/#cluster-configuration-options for more info.
 	 cluster_instance_name  = string

-	 # Version of the cluster to deploy.
-This module supports 4.4, 5.0, or 6.0.
-By default 5.0 is deployed.
 	 cluster_mongodb_version  = string

-	 # The CIDR block of the VPC to peer with.
 	 cluster_peering_cidr_block  = string

-	 # The route table IDs of the VPC to peer with.
-Each route table should belong to a unique VPC.
 	 cluster_peering_route_table_ids  = list(string)

-	 # The AWS region to deploy the cluster into.
 	 cluster_region  = string

-	 # Set to true to enable auto scaling for the cluster's compute and storage.
-Recommended for production clusters.
 	 enable_cluster_auto_scaling  = bool

-	 # Set to true to allow Atlas to automatically update your cluster to the latest patch release of the MongoDB version specified in the cluster_mongodb_version field.
 	 enable_cluster_automated_patches  = bool

-	 # Set to true to enable backups for the cluster.
-Recommended for production clusters.
 	 enable_cluster_backups  = bool

-	 # Set to true to prevent terraform from deleting the Atlas cluster.
-Recommended for production clusters.
 	 enable_cluster_terimination_protection  = bool

-	 # Set to true to retain backup snapshots for the deleted cluster.
-Recommended for production clusters.
 	 enable_retain_deleted_cluster_backups  = bool

-	 # Set to true to enable a peering connection with an existing VPC.
 	 enable_vpc_peering  = bool

 }